lukeprofits/Monero-USD-Price/README.md

 Monero-USD-Price is an easy way to get the current median or average price of Monero.

-Median is recommended over average, because it less sensitive to outliers.
+Median is recommended over average, because it is less sensitive to outliers.

 # How To Use: